 Licensed Professionals to Guide You

-I’m not the kind of therapist who simply asks, “How do you feel about that?”
-I will tell you what I hear and what your body language/facial expressions say.
-Based on this, I can give you the education and resources I think will be helpful and ask you to try some techniques to see if making small changes can help.
+We are not the kind of therapists who simply ask, “How do you feel about that?”
+We will tell you what we hear, and what your body language/facial expressions say.
+Based on this, we can help you reach insights.
+We also give you the education and resources we think will be helpful.
+Often we ask you to try some techniques to see if making small changes can help.

 "You are braver than you believe, stronger than you seem and smarter than you think."

-I graduated from Syracuse University and have been a therapist for over 30 years, beginning my private practice in 2001 in Tampa, Florida.
+I graduated from Syracuse University and have been a therapist for over 30 years.
+I started Global Therapy, my private practice in 2001 in Tampa, Florida.
 Since then, I have moved a few times but settled in Northwest Arkansas.
-I have worked in agency outpatient counseling centers in New York, Maine, and Florida and I’m licensed in AR, FL, ID, and MO as a Clinical Social Worker.
+I have worked in agency outpatient counseling centers in New York, Maine, and Florida and I’m licensed in AR, FL, ID, and MO as a Licensed Clinical Social Worker (LCSW).

-I truly believe people have the need to be heard, understood, validated and supported in their mental health journey.
-I am very blessed to be given the opportunity to help people heal, grow and gain insight into themselves, as well as others, and to enable them to build strong, healthy relationships.
-I feel that it is very important for a person to have a trusting, nurturing and safe relationship with their therapist to enable them to express every thought, feeling and behavior honestly.
-I strive to meet clients where they are and work with compassion, understanding and acceptance.
-I use Cognitive Behavioral Therapy, Solution Focused Therapy, Person-Centered Therapy and Emotionally Focused Therapy to achieve the changes needed to empower my client’s to make the changes needed to meet their mental health goals.
+to have a trusting, nurturing and safe relationship with your therapist to enable you to express every thought, feeling, and behavior honestly.
+We strive to meet you where you are mentally/ emotionally and work with compassion, understanding, and acceptance.
+We use Cognitive Behavioral Therapy, Solution Focused Therapy, Person-Centered Therapy, EMDR and Emotionally Focused Therapy to achieve the changes needed to empower you to make the changes needed to meet your mental health goals.